tiprankstipranks

 Changed

-Investigations, reviews or enforcement actions by governmental authorities may result in changes to our business practices, negatively impact our nonperforming loan portfolio purchasing volume, make collection of nonperforming loans more difficult or expose us to the risk of fines, penalties, restitution payments and litigation.
+Investigations, reviews or enforcement actions by governmental authorities, or our inability to effectively manage uncertainties related to the U.S. consumer financial regulatory environment, may result in changes to our business practices, negatively impact our nonperforming loan portfolio purchasing volume, make collection of nonperforming loans more difficult or expose us to the risk of fines, penalties, restitution payments or litigation.

 Our debt collection activities and business practices are subject to review by various governmental authorities and regulators, including the CFPB, which may commence investigations, reviews or enforcement actions targeted at businesses in the financial services industry.
 These investigations or reviews may involve individual consumer complaints or our debt collection policies and practices generally.
-Such investigations or reviews could lead to assertions by governmental authorities that we are not complying with applicable laws or regulations.
-In such circumstances, authorities may request or seek to impose a range of remedies that could involve potential compensatory or punitive damage claims, fines, restitution payments, sanctions or injunctive relief, that if agreed to or granted, could require us to make payments or incur other expenditures.
-The CFPB has the authority to obtain cease and desist orders (which can include orders for restitution or rescission of contracts, as well as other kinds of affirmative relief), recover costs, and impose monetary penalties (ranging from $5,000 per day to over $1.0 million per day, depending on the nature and gravity of the violation).
+Such investigations or reviews could lead to assertions by governmental authorities that we are not in compliance with applicable laws or regulations.
+In such circumstances, authorities may request or seek to impose a range of penalties that could involve potential compensatory or punitive damage claims, fines, restitution payments, sanctions or injunctive relief, that if agreed to or granted, could require us to make payments or incur other expenditures.
+The CFPB has the authority to obtain cease and desist orders (which can include orders for restitution or rescission of contracts, as well as other kinds of affirmative relief), recover costs and impose monetary penalties (ranging from $7,000 per day to over $1.4 million per day, depending on the nature and gravity of the violation).
 In addition, where a company has violated Title X of the Dodd-Frank Act or CFPB regulations implemented thereunder, the Dodd-Frank Act empowers state attorneys general and other state regulators to bring civil actions to remedy violations under state law.
 Governmental authorities could also request or seek to require us to cease certain practices or institute new practices.
 Negative publicity relating to investigations or proceedings brought by governmental authorities could have an adverse impact on our reputation, harm our ability to conduct business with industry participants and result in financial institutions reducing or eliminating sales of nonperforming loan portfolios to us.
 Moreover, changing or modifying our internal policies or procedures, responding to governmental inquiries and investigations and defending lawsuits or other proceedings could require significant efforts on the part of management and result in increased costs to our business.
 In addition, such efforts could divert management's full attention from our business operations.
 All of these factors could have an adverse effect on our business, results of operations and financial condition.
-The CFPB has issued civil investigative demands ("CIDs") to many companies that it regulates, including PRA Group, and periodically examines practices regarding the collection of consumer debt.
-In April 2023, Portfolio Recovery Associates, LLC, our wholly owned subsidiary, entered into an order with the CFPB settling a previously disclosed investigation of certain debt collection practices (the "2023 Order").
-We are currently executing both our redress plan and our compliance plan as required by the 2023 Order.
+The CFPB has issued civil investigative demands to many companies that it regulates, including PRA Group, and periodically examines practices regarding the collection of consumer debt.
+In April 2023, Portfolio Recovery Associates, LLC, our wholly owned subsidiary, entered into an order with the CFPB settling a previously disclosed investigation of certain debt collection practices (the "2023 Order"), and we are currently executing our compliance plan as required by the 2023 Order.
 There can be no assurance we will implement each requirement to the satisfaction of the CFPB or that additional litigation or new industry regulations currently under consideration by the CFPB would not have an adverse effect on our business, results of operations and financial condition.
-After the recent change in presidential administration, there have been some indications that the regulatory and enforcement activities of the CFPB may change, but the extent to which these or other future developments may impact our business remains uncertain.
+Following the change in U.S. presidential administration in 2025, there were indications that the regulatory and enforcement priorities and activities of the CFPB may change, but the extent to which these or other future developments may impact our business remains uncertain.
+Any expansion or shift in the CFPB's interpretation of consumer protection laws could increase our compliance costs, restrict certain business practices or expose us to heightened regulatory scrutiny and potential penalties.

 Environmental / Social1 | 4.5%